-Graduates of the Master of Science in Homeland Security will be able to:
+Graduates of the Master of Science in Homeland Security degree program will be able to:

-- > Analyze terrorism as it relates to the United States and internationally: - > Strategize plans to address disasters and threats to security; - > Apply statutory and constitutional legal principles to implementation of national and global security strategies; - > Debate the relationship between security versus personal and societal freedom; - > Analyze response and recovery efforts in homeland security at the local, state, federal and tribal levels; - > Analyze national and global intelligence mechanisms, security procedures and organizations, and the interplay among them and between them and public institutions; and - > Evaluate critical resources and key infrastructures that are potential targets of security risk.
+- > analyze terrorism as it relates to the United States and internationally; - > strategize plans to address disasters and threats to security; - apply statutory and constitutional legal principles to implementation of national and global security strategies; - > debate the relationship between security versus personal and societal freedom; - analyze response and recovery efforts in homeland security at the local, state, federal and tribal levels; - > analyze national and global intelligence mechanisms, security procedures and organizations, and the interplay among them and between them and public institutions; and - > evaluate critical resources and key infrastructures that are potential targets of security risk.

-MASTER OF SCIENCE IN HOSPITALITY MANAGEMENT PROGRAM OUTCOMES
+MASTER OF SCIENCE IN HOSPITALITY MANAGEMENT Program outcomes

-Graduates of the Master of Hospitality Management program will be able to:
+Graduates of the Master of Hospitality Management degree program will be able to:

-- > Analyze hospitality management within a global context; - > Evaluate operational requirements associated with managing multisize hospitality enterprises; - > Synthesize culturally-aligned communication skills to deliver client services in multicultural contexts; - > Apply ethical, legal and data-informed decision making in managing across countries and cultures; and - > Use information and web-based technologies to enable business development, growth and sustainability.
+- > analyze hospitality management within a global context; - valuate operational requirements associated with managing multisize hospitality enterprises; - synthesize culturally-aligned communication skills to deliver client services in multicultural contexts; - > apply ethical, legal and data-informed decision making in managing across countries and cultures; and - > use information and web-based technologies to enable business development, growth and sustainability.

-MASTER OF SCIENCE IN MANAGEMENT PROGRAM OUTCOMES
+MASTER OF SCIENCE IN MANAGEMENT Program outcomes